-Thank you for your welcome to me and I greatly look forward to getting to know current parishioners, new parishioners and welcome visitors.
+Welcome to St. Francis of Assisi Parish!
+If you are visiting, or new to the area, I look forward to getting to know you.
 Please pray for me, as I pray for you, in the words of St. Paul “that he who began this good work in you (in us) will bring it to completion until the day of Christ Jesus” -Phillipians 1:6

 Fr.
 Jeff Statz